 - blood thinners, such as warfarin (Coumadin) or apixaban (Eliquis)

 Electrodes at the ends of the catheter can ablate, or damage, small sections of the heart that are responsible for the abnormal heartbeat.

 Sometimes, a doctor will recommend surgery to make repairs or changes that can help reduce the risk of tachycardia.

 They will only do this if other therapies have not worked or if the person has another heart condition.

-Depending on the type and cause of tachycardia, the following symptoms may occur:
+Depending on the type and cause of tachycardia, the following

 - a fast pulse

 - chest pain